Pregnancy: Medical check-ups

 • Blood count

-The 5the consultation will take place on 7e months of pregnancy.
+The 5the consultation should take place on 7e months of pregnancy.

-The 6e consultation will take place on 8e months of pregnancy.
+The 6e consultation must take place on 8e months of pregnancy.

-During this 8e Months, you will need to have a pre-anesthetic consultation.
-This test is mandatory, even if you want to give birth without an epidural.
+You should have a pre-anesthetic consultation.
+This review is obligatory, even if you want to give birth without an epidural.

-One 2e blood typing will be done during this or the next test.
+One 2e blood typing is done during this or the next test.

 If you have negative Rh or if you have been transfused, the examination for irregular antibodies is repeated.

-The 7e and the last consultation will take place on the 9the months of pregnancy.
+The 7e and the last consultation is scheduled for the 9the months of pregnancy.

 If you have negative Rh or if you have been transfused, the examination for irregular antibodies is repeated.

-Newborn screening (3 days) seeks 6 diseases in children and also aims to to screen for deafness permanent.
+Newborn screening (3 days) seeks Diseases in children and also aims to to screen for deafness permanent.

-Desired diseases are rare, but they can be serious if not managed within the first few days of the child's life.
+Desired disorders are rare, but they can be serious if not treated as early as 1ers child's life days.

-This screening is open for free for all newborns.
+This newborn screening is open for free for all newborns.

 Parental consent is sought.